Rent Control Massachusetts (2024)

 There are no limits on how often or how much a landlord can raise rent prices in Massachusetts, though certain limitations do exist:

-Going back to our earlier example: if the landlord raising rent from $2,000 to $3,400 didn’t issue their tenant a written rent increase notice 30 days’ or earlier to the lease’s end date, they wouldn’t be legally allowed to raise the tenant’s rent on the next lease agreement.
+Going back to our earlier example, if the landlord raising rent from $2,000 to $3,400 didn’t issue their tenant a written rent increase notice 30 days or earlier before the lease’s end date, they wouldn’t be legally allowed to raise the tenant’s rent on the next lease agreement.

-The landlord could, however, choose not to renew the lease with the current tenant, let them move out, raise the rental price, and find a new tenant.
+However, the landlord could choose not to renew the lease with the current tenant, let them move out, raise the rental price, and find a new tenant.

 Just Cause for Eviction in Massachusetts